I’ve got a great idea for a project. But is my group even eligible for a grant?

 They don’t need to be produced by a professional, or audited by accountants, but they will need to be signed as accurate by at least two members of your committee.

-If your organisation is still in its first 12 months, we will ask for a projection instead, listing any expected spending or income (including any grants you are applying for) over the next year.
+If your organisation is still in its first 15 months, we will ask for a projection instead, listing what you expect to spend or have as income over the next year.

 I’m not sure how to set up an organisation.
 Where can I get help?

-Getting your charitable organisation set up can be hard work, but there’s loads of help out there.
+Getting your charitable organisation set up is likely to take a bit of work, but there’s loads of help out there.

-A great place to start for people in Scotland is the ‘Setting up a charity’ section of the SCVO website.
-This provides a step-by-step guide on setting up a new group or organisation, and some useful resources like model governing documents.
+If you want a bit more detail on your options, visit the ‘Setting up a charity’ section of the SCVO website.
+This provides a step-by-step guide on setting up a new group or organisation.

 Right, we’ve got all that in place.
 What next?